One of the questions that I receive more often, from readers who love to travel with kids, is a recommendation for the best stroller for travel.

 What makes the best travel stroller?

-Sufficient padding to maintain your child comfortable during long walks.
-I usually check this when evaluating the material of the seat: the best travel stroller, in my book, has a comfortable seat made of breathable fabric
+Many travel strollers compromise the quality of the seat padding in an effort to keep the size small and this can quickly become a problem as your child is likely to find them too hard to sleep or properly relax. keep your child comfort in min when evaluating the material of the seat: the best travel stroller, in my book, has a comfortable seat made of breathable fabric

 Lightweight Travel Stroller Airline Policy